danielbrodin/atom-project-manager/README.md

 ### Save Project
 `Project Manager: Save Project` in the Command Palette and write the title you want to save the project as.

+### Edit Project
+`Project Manager: Edit Project` will open a page where you can edit the current project.
+It currently only supports certain fields.

 ### Edit Projects
 All projects are saved in a `.cson` file which you can easily reach by searching for `Project Manager: Edit Projects` in the Command Palette.